BradleyAWard/R-for-Data-Science/3-Data-Transformation/Data-Transformation.md

   filter(month %in% c(1, 2))
 ```

-When you run $\texttt{filter()}$, dplyr executes the filtering operation, creating a new data frame and then prints it. dplyr functions never modify their inputs, so to save the result you need to use the assignment operator.
+When you run `filter()`, dplyr executes the filtering operation, creating a new data frame and then prints it. dplyr functions never modify their inputs, so to save the result you need to use the assignment operator.

-#### $\texttt{arrange()}$
+#### `arrange()`

-$\texttt{arrange()}$ changes the order of the rows based on the value of the columns.
+`arrange()` changes the order of the rows based on the value of the columns.
 It takes a date frame and a set of column names to order by.
 If you provide more than one column name, each additional column will be used to break ties in the values of preceding columns.
 For example, the following code sorts the data by the departure time:

 ```r
 # Code 3